 Berrowhill Lane, Feckenham, Redditch, Worcestershire, B96 6QJ

-The site is pleasantly situated within the highly sought-after and affluent village of Feckenham, south-west of Redditch, east of Worcester and south of Birmingham.
-The village has a thriving rural community and house prices here are 52% above the county average and 77% above the regional average reflecting the desirability of the area as a place to own property – including land.
+The land is pleasantly situated within the highly sought-after and affluent village of Feckenham; south-west of Redditch, east of Worcester and south of Birmingham.
+The village has a thriving rural community and house prices here are 53% above the county average and 77% above the regional average reflecting the desirability of the area as a place to own property – including land.

-The land is offered for sale by informal tender as a whole or in lots.
+The land is offered for sale by private treaty.
 The freehold is available with vacant possession on completion.

 Uniquely there are no overage payments on this land – rare in today’s land market.